wdi-sg/project-1/README.md

 ![](images/badexample3-readme.png)

+* To set different levels of difficulty without hardcoding so that I can have more infinite levels!

-* This could reduce my javascript by ALOT!
+* This could reduce my javascript by DRY-er!

 ---